J0hnny-Giuffrida/Blinko/README.md

 # Milestone-Project-1

-Plinko / Bubbleshooter Browser Game

-Click and drag playerball at the top center to launch ball towards pegs
+STINKO

+A plinko and Bubbleshooter fusion game.

+The goal of the game is to get the most points possible by hitting all the balls and landing your ball in the multiplier areas.

+You can launch the playerball (the floating ball in the top-center) by clicking and dragging it, then releasing to slingshot the ball